The next step is to create a local copy of the remote repo by cloning it.

 File → New ... → Choose as shown below → Provide the URL of the repo and the destination directory in the next dialog.

-2 Verify the clone has a remote named origin pointing to the upstream repo.
+2 Verify the clone has a remote named origin pointing to the repo you cloned from.

 Use the git remote -v command that you learned earlier.